Alan258IMP/FacebookPro_AICore/README.md

 # FacebookPro_AICore
-A python recreation of the system behind Facebook marketplace, which uses AI to recommend the most relevant listings based on a personalised search query.
+This project is a python recreation of the system behind Facebook marketplace, which uses AI to recommend the most relevant listings based on a personalised search query.

-This project requires [Pillow](https://github.com/python-pillow/Pillow), [Sklearn](https://github.com/scikit-learn/scikit-learn), [Pytorch](https://github.com/pytorch/pytorch.github.io), [Tensorboard](https://github.com/tensorflow/tensorboard) and [Fastapi](https://github.com/tiangolo/fastapi).
+This project requires [Pillow](https://github.com/python-pillow/Pillow), [Sklearn](https://github.com/scikit-learn/scikit-learn), [Pytorch](https://github.com/pytorch/pytorch.github.io), [Tensorboard](https://github.com/tensorflow/tensorboard) and [FastAPI](https://github.com/tiangolo/fastapi).

+Note that due to hardware limitations, the aim of this project is to practice Pytorch and API deployment rather than producing an accurate AI prediction model.

 ## Preliminary processing of the dataset

 I downloaded the text and image dataset in .csv and .jpg format respectively.
 Then I performed some preliminary cleaning of the dataset.

 To clean the tabular dataset I converted the prices of the products to np.float64 objects by removing the pound signs and the commas.
-To clean the image dataset, I made use of the Pillow library to resize all images to 128x128 size and standardized them to RGB mode.
+To clean the image dataset, I made use of the Pillow library to resize all images to 128x128(px) size and standardized them to RGB mode.

 ## Create a vision model